-Emma Holland Mountain Training specialises in navigation training and can organise courses, training and support for all abilities and levels.
+Emma Holland Mountain Training specialises in navigation training and can organise courses, training and support for all abilities and levels, including Duke of Edinburgh awards.
 If you are training to be a Lowland Leader, Hill and Moorland Leader or Mountain Leader or if you want to lead private group walks for friends or colleagues EHMT offers a very personal service to plan a session for your group or individual goals.

 Beginners Map & Compass Skills

-Spend a day with EHMT to learn the very basics of how to use a map and compass, to understand the importance of carrying a map and compass with you whilst on a walk.
-GPS technology, smartphones or google maps are a great compliment to finding your way or navigating a route however they should never be relied upon and this course should be your essential first step towards learning to navigate confidently and safely.
+Spend a day with Emma to learn the basics of how to use a map and compass and to understand the importance of carrying a map and compass with you whilst on a walk.
+GPS technology, smartphones or google maps are a great compliment to finding your way or navigating a route, however they should never be relied upon.
+This course will be your essential first step towards learning to navigate confidently and safely.

 NNAS Navigation Courses

 I am accredited and trained to deliver NNAS (National Navigation Award Scheme) courses.
 I am a Course Director and have experience of delivering and assessing both Bronze & Silver Levels.
-I can also put together any bespoke sessions (beginner to advanced) based upon requirements and experience.
+I can also create a bespoke session (beginner to advanced) based upon requirements and experience.

 Micro-navigation is the practise of finding small map details in the physical environment using pacing, timing, observation and other navigation techniques.
 A micro-navigation day is fun for all walkers, however Summer Mountain Leader candidates, Lowland Leader, Hill & Moorland will benefit greatly from a session to improve fine navigational skills.
 Depending on your existing skill level, courses will be tailored to suit your objectives.

 How would you cope in the mountains if you got lost in poor visibility or it became dark before you completed your walk?
 Are your existing navigation skills good enough in a night-time environment?